Common-Mode Rejection (CMR) and CMRR: What They Really Mean

 Summary

-- CMR is the mechanism; CMRR is the metric.
+- CMR is the concept (rejection of common-mode input); CMRR is the numeric metric (usually in dB).

 Mini-FAQ

-- Is CMR the same as CMRR? — No. CMR is the effect; CMRR is the measurement of how well it is suppressed.
+- Is CMR the same as CMRR? — No. CMR is the behavior/goal; CMRR is the gain ratio that quantifies it (typically in dB).

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.